ebusto/netbox-rbac/README.md

 It completely replaces the default authentication backend, using Active Directory for authentication and determining group membership.
 A user's roles are updated only on login, and are stored in the database.

+Once installed, a user may [view their roles](https://netbox/roles/).

 # Installation
 Clone this repository.